Naltrexone implants success rate

 1. Addex naltrexone implants - Bartor Pharmacal Inc.

 2. Trident naltrexone implants - Trident Inc.

 3. Hydron naltrexone implants - Valera Pharma Inc. the implants are at various stages of development.
 The polymer can also be formulated as a liquid vehicle for a depot injection of naltrexone.

 One Alkermes Inc. USA have been working on this for over 10 years.
-The product Vivitrol has been approved under special license by the FDA for use in the treatment of alcoholics.
+FDA had approved Vivitrol under special license for use in the treatment of alcoholics.
 Because of its efficiency in alcohol addiction treatment, it is used in many countries.

 TOXICITY OF NALTREXONE BLOCKER

 Since Naltrexone is a relatively old drug, its properties are correspondingly well known.
 It appears to have no significant organ toxicity apart from very rare rashes.
 In particular, there are no reports of clinically significant liver toxicity.

 Anderson, J.M., Wise, D.L., 1975.
 Lactic/Glycolic acid polymers as narcotic antagonist delivery systems.
 Life Sci.
 17, 1877-1886 Beck, L.R., Ramos, R.A., Flowers, C.E., Lopez, G.Z., Lewis, D.H., Cowsar, D.R..